 - Educate your student volunteer about ethical rules in areas such as conflicts, unauthorized practice, and client confidentiality.

-- Conduct an exit interview with the student to review performance and provide advice for future pro bono projects.
+- Conduct an exit interview with the student to review their performance and provide advice for future pro bono projects.

-The Pro Bono Program encourages all project supervisors to complete an evaluation form at the time they approve the student’s pro bono hours (both forms will be provided via email).
+We ask all project supervisors to complete an evaluation form at the time they approve the student’s pro bono hours (forms are provided via email).

-If you have any questions or concerns about the Pro Bono Program or your student volunteer, please contact Assistant Dean for Pro Bono Kimberly Emery at (424) 924-1419 or send an e-mail to firstname.lastname@example.org.
+If you have any questions or concerns please contact Assistant Dean for Pro Bono Kimberly Emery at (424) 924-1419 or send an e-mail to email@example.com.